tylermzeller/jekyll-now/about.md

 ### More Information

-I'm addicted to twitter, so feel free to give me more content to consume (@tylermzeller or like below).
+I'm addicted to twitter, so feel free to give me more content to consume (@tylermzeller or link below).

 ### Contact me